jh3nd3rs0n/jargyle/README.md

 -   `jargyle-test-netty-example-socksproxy/`: Maven module for the modified version of the Netty example SOCKS proxy.
 It is used for testing.
--
--   `jargyle-test-socks-server/`: Maven module for a SOCKS server to be used for testing.

 -   `src/site/`: Contains files used to generate `docs/`